kephale/cold-storage/gatsby/pages/about.md

 permalink: /about/
 ---

-This is a template catalog.
+This is the http://cold-storage.kyleharrington.com/ catalog.

+Maintained by Kyle Harrington: https://kyleharrington.com